kunwarMandip/BlockGame/README.md

 ->  Maybe some MATCHING BLOCKS drop power off where the player blocks can move several places in one second.

+WHATS NEEDED TO SPAWN ENEMY
+LOCATION -> at least for x since enemy has to be moving COLOR -> enemies have to be different colors
+FALLING BLOCKS -> Some blocks may move faster
+BODY SIZE -> Some enemies may be larger

 ASPECT RATIO
 18:9 (mobile devices)- double width compared to height